|

 Study in Perth, Scotland has become increasingly popular with

-Communication students, especially those interested in media or
+Communication students, especially those interested in media, graphic

 international careers.